breez/fiatlink/FLS01/README.md

   "id": "8ed13c2a-a8c6-4f0e-b43e-3fdbf1f094a6",
   "amount_fiat": "1000",
   "currency_id": 1,
-  "amount_btc" : 0.008,
+  "amount_sats" : 800000 ,
   "expires_on": "2023-09-20T00:25:11.123Z"
 }
 ```
+- `amount_sats` the amount of bitcoin the client will return for the fiat amount specified in the quote
+- `expires_on` until when the order needs to arrive for the quote to be honored
 ### order
-Confirm an order from quote
+Confirm an order from quote and get payment information in return

 Request: